Top 10 White Label Voice AI Platforms for Agencies in 2026

 What sets it apart

-Included dev hours are rare in this market.
-The Partner plan's 4 hours of monthly development time can offset the cost for agencies that would otherwise hire a developer for customizations.
-The GHL marketplace app integration is native, and Vapify protects agency prompts and IP from client visibility.
-Co-founder support is repeatedly praised in testimonials.
+Included dev hours are rare in this market: the Partner plan's 4 monthly development hours can offset hiring a developer for customizations.
+The GHL marketplace app integration is native, Vapify shields agency prompts and IP from client visibility, and co-founder support is repeatedly praised in testimonials.

 Where it falls short